January – Kick off a wanderful year in Seoul

 July – The European dream

-This was the trip that I dreamt about for as long as I could remember.
-A year-long saving and planning to finally make it happen and even when I arrived in Paris, it still felt so surreal.
-I wanted to visit Europe especially at this time in order to experience the festive season of the Euro Cup.
-I spent the whole week in Paris to embrace the city of my deepest desire.
+Here we go, the trip that I dreamt about for as long as I could remember.
+A year-long saving and planning to finally make it happen!
+Even when I arrived in Paris, it still felt so surreal.
+I wanted to visit Europe, particularly at this time in order to experience the festive season of the Euro Cup.
+I spent the 7 days in Paris alone to embrace the city of my deepest desire.

-Throughout the course of 3 weeks (I know, that’s incredibly short), I travelled from Paris to Brussels, Amsterdam, Berlin, Bratislava (where I reunited with my dear Slovak friend and her family), Terchová, Vienna and Budapest.
+Throughout the course of 3 weeks, I travelled from Paris to Brussels, Amsterdam, Berlin, Bratislava (where I reunited with my dear Slovak friend and her family), Terchová, Vienna and Budapest.
 I would definitely go back to explore individual country one by one, primarily France and Germany.

 August – The journey through the temples of Angkor in Siem Reap

 I guess it is impossible for me to not travel after all that amount of time spent on the road.
-So my husband agreed to re-book the tickets to Siem Reap to tick the world’s wonder Angkor temples off my bucket list.
-Even though Cambodia is only a bus away from my hometown, I couldn’t make it there sooner as I didn’t earn much money before moving to Malaysia.
 I realised that being able to afford travelling on my own brings the highest level of satisfaction, beyond any kind of success.
-It taught me so much about financial planning, self-discipline and determination when it comes to chasing my dreams.
+It’s taught me so much about financial planning, self-discipline and determination.

-September – I welcomed the life of a freelancer, quick trips to Singapore and Saigon
+September – Welcoming the life of a freelancer, quick trips to Singapore and Saigon

 This month, I took a leap of faith and quit my full-time job to pursue a freelance writing career.
-I had a lot of doubts, of course, but it’s been a great journey and I’d learned so much.
-For the first time after 3 years of blogging, I finally saw my name grandiosely appear in the author byline just like a professional writer.
-But I wouldn’t call myself a writer just yet, I often have a little distrust in my capability every now and then.
-Anyhow, I was proud that I’ve overcome my fear of instability to just have fun doing what I love.
+I had a lot of doubts, of course, but it’d been a great journey and I’d learned so much.
+For the first time after 3 years of blogging, I finally saw my name grandiosely mentioned within the media industry.
+Nothing can beat the feeling of being able to do what you love, right?

 October – Back to Taipei on a solo adventure